 Upper airway resistance syndrome is a very common sleep disorder.
 Many people don’t realize they have it and crooked teeth put you at higher risk of having it.

 Did you have orthodontic braces?
 Do you experience sleep disorder symptoms of upper airway resistance syndrome?
-Let us know below.
+Let us know.
+Please leave your questions in the comments below.

 Want to get started with food for jaw development?
 Why not download my free EBook.